sesam-io/ais-integration/ais-service/README.rst

 Running in Docker
 -----------------

-Build the docker image with ``docker build`` in the main directory.
+Build the docker image with ``docker -t ais-service build .`` in the main directory.

 To run: